lab2023/lab2023.com/source/posts/2015-12-21-deploy-ruby-on-rails-application-quickly-with-capistrano.md

 load 'config/deploy/recipes/base.rb'
 ```

-I hope it is a useful post for you.
+We hope it is a useful post for you.